AnyaAven/jobly/tickets.md

 # TICKETS
-1: wrote docstring for sqlForPartialUpdate
+1: DONE: wrote docstring for sqlForPartialUpdate
-2: Write a unit test for sqlForPartialUpdate
+2: DONE: Write a unit test for sqlForPartialUpdate
 3: add functionality for sqlForPartialUpdate
 4: refactor sqlForPartialUpdate

+4.1 Build out findBySearch for Company class
+    - split into a helper function _getWhereClause()
+    - DONE: Write out docstring for _getWhereClause()
+    - write out tests for our _getWhereClause()

 5: route test for GET /companies with query params

 6: add jsonSchema for validating data of the req.query in companies route

+7: GET / Add any finishing touches to the route to filter.
+    - `Object.keys(req.query).length > 0` make sure req.query isn't a false positive for
+    an empty {}

 # QUESTIONS
 1: what is the server.test.js doing?